Types of Beef Roasts

 Chuck can be used for a pot roast or beef stew when cubed because the connective tissue melts as the roast braises and bastes the beef, making it very tender.
 It’s also an ideal cut for shredded beef because of the higher fat ratio – the meat falls apart easily and can be shredded with a fork.

-A chuck roast and cross rib roast are the best cuts for a traditional pot roast, whether slow-cooked, pressure cooked or oven-roasted.
+A chuck roast and cross rib roast are the best cuts for a pot roast, whether slow-cooked, pressure cooked or oven-roasted.

 Recipes for chuck roast: